joelnewcom/joelnewcom.github.io/software-project/agile-methodology/SAFe.md

 # PI
 * Has a PI roadmap
 * Has PI objectives

+## PI Planning
+Your team has to prepare for the PI planing.
+It is a good idea to adapt the sprint-names of the train and plan your internal features already in the train scheme.
+Otherwise, you will have a hard time in the PI Planning.

+Outcome of a PI Planing should be a list of objectives (they don't need to match the features).
+These objectives have a business-value, and an assessor attached.
+The business-value gives the prioritisation of all your business-objectives.
+Once the PI is over, in the Inspect&Adapt session the assessor defines the actual business-value delivered.

+On the Board you place your features and draw lines if they have any dependencies.
+The arrows should point to the feature which is a successor.
+In most cases a feature is at the end of a series of stories which the feature depends on.
+The stories can be on your own team or another.

+The last sprint is for Innovation & Planning, you shouldn't plan any features into this sprint.

 # Roles
 Solution Manager - Focuses on Capabilities.
 Helping on the Solution roadmap